-How a Sewing Machine Works
+How Does a Sewing Machine Work?

 The sewing machine was invented in the early 1800s and has since been used to stitch together various materials.
 Whether you're a beginner in the world of sewing or an experienced pro, it's important to have a solid understanding of how your sewing machine operates.